 - Health information department manager

-RHIT exam pass rate: 82 percent compared to 73 percent nationally
+RHIT exam pass rate: 71% compared to 68% nationally

 Background check required